5 Numbers Women Need to Know to Boost Their Financial Confidence

 If you and your neighbor save the same amount and invest it over the same period, you will likely have very different outcomes.

 There’s another piece in asset allocation—the style of investing.
 Think of it like you’re driving down a highway.
 You can drive down the right lane with your seatbelt on and listen to a podcast.
 This is evidence-based investing.
 It’s what we do here at Brighton Jones.
 Then there’s the left lane, where people are weaving in and out of traffic.
 That’s where money managers are looking to beat the market.
-History tells us that positive results happen with much greater frequency with a right-lane approach to investing.
+History tells us that positive results occur much more frequently with a right-lane approach to investing.

 Cash buffers are how you think about money.
 People tend to get nervous when markets go up and down because we don’t want our standard of living to change.
 Ideally, you can construct a portfolio that allows you to have enough cash set aside that no matter what happens in the market, you’ll be okay because your day-to-day living expenses are covered.
 When you have that security, you can afford to take more risks and still sleep at night.